 Instagram monetization isn't about hitting a magic number.
 It's about:

-More followers can increase reach, but monetization fundamentals remain the same.
-Without a clear offer and a way to handle conversations efficiently, follower growth alone won’t increase income.
+More followers increase reach, which creates more opportunities.
+But the monetization fundamentals remain the same.
+Without a clear offer and a way to handle conversations efficiently, follower growth alone won't increase income — it will just increase the volume of missed opportunities.

 Join automations strategies and Instagram Insights weekly